Part 1: Improving your Sales Order Process through Automation

-However if new or additional ERP blocks are happening due to bad or incorrect data then this is not a good thing.
-In order to achieve as much STP as possible the entire automation team must work together to ensure that ERP blocks do not occur due to bad or erroneous OCR results.
-Resolving ERP blocks from the Sales Order Automation solution prospective can bring great value and less work downstream if done correctly and are a part of the solution success criteria.
+However, if new or additional ERP blocks are happening due to bad or incorrect data then this is not a good thing.
+In order to achieve as much STP as possible, the entire automation team must work together to ensure that ERP blocks do not occur due to bad or erroneous OCR results.
+Resolving ERP blocks from the Sales Order Automation solution perspective can bring great value and less work downstream if done correctly and are a part of the solution success criteria.

 Q. Is there a way to get to a single ‘SHIP TO’ / ‘SOLD TO’ / ‘SALES ORG’ combination?
 To achieve high STP results the answer to this question must be ‘YES’.
 If this cannot be done using the dynamic data from the Sales Order then further design is required to achieve this goal.
 The key to STP success is to ensure that there is only one ‘SHIP TO’ / ‘SOLD TO’ / ‘SALES ORG’ relationship.